MikeQin/data-science-experience-using-spark/README.md

   1. Download [Anaconda](https://www.continuum.io/downloads).
 I recommend downloading Anaconda’s Python 2.7 version (currently Python 3.5).

   2. Install the version of Anaconda which you downloaded, following the instructions on the download page.
+  Please note, the installation folder: `C:\Programs\Anaconda2`, for example

   3. Congratulations, you have installed Jupyter Notebook.
 To run the notebook: